-The troubleshooting methods that we have gathered today are some of the easiest that you can perform.
+The troubleshooting methods we have gathered today are some of the easiest you can perform.
 You don’t need to be an expert to perform these methods; make sure to follow them.

 First Method – Roll Back the Driver Version of Your Graphics Card

 The Windows 10 BSOD with the error “KERNEL_MODE_HEAP_CORRUPTION” is mainly caused by a corrupt or outdated graphics card driver.
 If you have experienced getting the BSOD after updating your graphics card or installing a Windows update, then most likely, the problem is with your graphics card driver.
 To fix this, you will need to roll back the driver version of your graphics card.

 - Press the “Windows” and “R” keys and type in “devmgmt.msc” in the run command line, and press enter.

 - Look for the “Display Adapters,” right-click on your graphics card, and click “Properties.”